Page Last Updated 2026-04-19

 Uses of Araliaceae

-Ornamentals include the angelica tree (Aralia spinosa) and ivy (Hedera spp.) and houseplants such as Hedera, Aralia, Polyscias, Schefflera, Fatsia.
-Plus medicinal herbs such as Ginseng roots from Panax quinquefolius and the devil’s club (Oplopanax horridus).
-Chinese rice paper from the pith of Tetrapanax papyriferus.
-Note that Hedera spp have become a widespread invasive species in many areas and should only be used with extreme caution.
+Ornamentals include the angelica tree (Aralia spinosa) and ivy (Hedera spp.), as well as houseplants such as Hedera, Aralia, Polyscias, Schefflera, and Fatsia.
+Note that Hedera species have become a widespread invasive species in many areas and should only be grown with extreme caution.
+Chinese rice paper comes from the pith of Tetrapanax papyriferus.

 Morphology of Araliaceae in North America